LPD-EPFL/byzfl/docs/_build/html/_sources/fed_framework/classes/fed_learning_sim.rst.txt

 Key Features
 ------------
-- **Client Class**: Simulates honest participants that compute gradients based on their local data.
+- ``Client`` Class: Simulates honest participants that compute gradients based on their local data.
-- **Server Class**: Simulates the central server that aggregates gradients and updates the global model.
+- ``Server`` Class: Simulates the central server that aggregates gradients and updates the global model.
-- **ByzantineClient Class**: Simulates malicious participants injecting adversarial gradients into the aggregation process.
+- ``ByzantineClient`` Class: Simulates malicious participants injecting adversarial gradients into the aggregation process.
-- **DataDistributor Class**: Handles the distribution of data among clients in various configurations, including IID and non-IID distributions (e.g., Dirichlet, Gamma, Extreme), to simulate realistic federated learning setups.
+- ``DataDistributor`` Class: Handles the distribution of data among clients in various configurations, including IID and non-IID distributions (e.g., Dirichlet, Gamma, Extreme), to simulate realistic federated learning setups.
-- **Robust Aggregation**: Demonstrates the usage of robust aggregation techniques such as :ref:`trmean-label`, combined with pre-aggregation methods like :ref:`clipping-label` and :ref:`nnm-label`.
+- ``RobustAggregator`` Class: Demonstrates the usage of robust aggregation techniques such as :ref:`trmean-label`, combined with pre-aggregation methods like :ref:`clipping-label` and :ref:`nnm-label`.
+- ``Models`` Module: Stores a collection of available ML models for federated learning tasks on MNIST and CIFAR-10.

 Example: Federated Learning Workflow
 ------------------------------------